cioran0/OSD_filter_CssGamma/README.md

-Demo of pure CSS filters for gamma
+Demo of pure CSS filters for gamma in OSD

 Pathology off of 20 image from OSD user, tiles removed from this can download or replace.